smo0ths/UE4CommOpti/README.md

 \\\\\\\\\\\\\\\\\\\\\\\

-My high/fps config paste this: (for squad and ps)
+My high/fps config paste this:  (for Squad and Post Scriptum)

 [Core.Log]
 Global=all off